Phpcraft/core/README.md

 ## Dependencies

-- PHP >= 7.0.15
-- mbstring

-### Additional Dependencies for Online Mode

-- gmp
-- openssl
-- mbcrypt
+You will need PHP CLI 7.0.15 or above and mbstring:

+    apt-get install php7.0-cli php-mbstring

+Aditionally, if you want to go online, you'll need GMP, OpenSSL, and mcrypt:

+    apt-get install php-gmp openssl php-mcrypt

+If you're on Windows, check your php.ini to enable the required extensions.

 ## Usage

 Simply clone this repository and run any file you want — `client.php`, `server.php`, or `listping.php`.
-You can also provide arguments to the client and server — get a list of supported arguments using `php <file>.php help`.
+You can also provide arguments to the client and server — get a list of supported arguments using `php <file> help`.

 ### Built-in Client Commands